AGE LIMITS (Age as of February 29, 2020):

 DATE AND PLACE FOR PRELIMINARY AND SEMI-FINAL ROUNDS:

-The competition will be held on Saturday, April 13, 2019, at the University of Redlands, Watchorn Hall, 1200 E. Colton Avenue, Redlands.
+The competition will be held on Saturday, February 29, 2020, at the University of Redlands, Watchorn Hall, 1200 E. Colton Avenue, Redlands.
 The preliminary round begins at 1:00 p.m., and the semi-final round begins at 6:00 p.m.
+If you are selected to progress to the semi-final round, you must be present and perform in person to be considered for the Grand Finals.
+You must provide your own accompanist.

 Total preliminary round time per contestant is up to